EU leaders seek to inject energy into slow vaccine rollout - WTMJ

 The European Commission has sealed deals with several companies for well over 2 billion vaccine shots — far more than the EU population of around 450 million — but only three have been authorized: jabs from Pfizer-BioNTech, Moderna and AstraZeneca.
 Officials say the Johnson & Johnson vaccine could be approved next month.

-Not far from from where European Council President Charles Michel is chairing the summit from Brussels, the heads of the big pharmaceutical companies making vaccines will be grilled by EU lawmakers as the meeting goes on.
+Not far from from where European Council President Charles Michel chaired the summit from Brussels, the heads of the big pharmaceutical companies making vaccines were to be grilled by EU lawmakers as the meeting went on.

 The leaders will also weigh whether and when to introduce vaccine certificates, which could help smooth a return to air travel and possibly avoid another disastrous summer holiday season, as the tourism industry and broader economies suffer from restrictions.